YordanStaykov/BeerGuide/README.md

 ## Succesfully implemented Firebase API holding my user data and beer recipes in the Realtime Database.
 For the front-end part I've used React with the useState and useContext hook

-You can check it out from [here!](https://beer-receipt-builder.web.app).
+You can check it out from [here!](https://beer-receipt-builder.web.app "Home Brewers Guide")